The Recognition Committee

 Ann Gunn

 Ann Gunn is an Honorary Senior Lecturer at the University of St Andrews, having taught postgraduate Museum and Gallery Studies for the past 20 years.
 Before that she had a career in museums, working with collections as curator, registrar, and honorary curator at Nottingham Castle Museum and Art Gallery; The Art Museum, Princeton University, USA; and the University of St Andrews Museum collections.
-She was a member of the validation panels for Museums Galleries Scotland’s Skills for the Future Internships and is a mentor for the Museums Association AMA programme.
+She was a member of the validation panels for Museums Galleries Scotland’s Skills for the Future Internships and is a mentor and professional reviewer for the Museums Association AMA programme.

 She has also run her own gallery specialising in contemporary Scottish art and was previously Chair of Fife Contemporary Art and Craft.
 She’s published on 18th– 20th century British art, with a focus on printmaking, and is the author of The Prints of Paul Sandby (1731-1809): a Catalogue Raisonné, (2015) and The Prints of Wilhelmina Barns-Graham: a complete catalogue, (2007).
 She was principal investigator for an RSE-funded project, Printmaking in Scotland in the 18th century and continues to research and write in this area.